ramonaharrison/ar-workshop/slides.md

 # About this workshop

+- We are Ramona Harrison & David Morant
+- We work on Android @ The New York Times

+---

+# About this workshop

 - We're going to build an AR Stickers app using ARCore and Sceneform.
 - We'll cover AR fundamentals, drawing 3D shapes, importing and editing 3D models, user interactions, augmented faces, and cloud anchors.